mazelab/node-git/README.md

 # node-git

-docker image with node.js and git runtime
+Node.js from version 14.8 on with an integrated git runtime.

+Slim and Alpine variant is available.

-Based on the original image of [node](https://github.com/nodejs/docker-node).js
+_Based on the original image of [node](https://github.com/nodejs/docker-node).js_